Olympic Stadium (Kyiv): 1980 Summer Olympics

-Three Group C and three Group D matches, as well as a quarter-final were scheduled for here, a total of seven games.
-In the first match on 20 July, East Germany tied with Spain by a scoreline of 1–1.
-The one quarterfinal, held on 27 July 1980, saw East Germany thrash Iraq by the record-breaking score of 4–0 on the way to their third title.
+During the 1980 Summer Olympics, three Group C and three Group D matches, as well as a quarter-final, were scheduled at the stadium, for a total of seven games.
+In the first of these matches (held on 20 July 1980), East Germany tied with Spain by a scoreline of 1–1.
+The sole quarter-final (held on 27 July 1980) saw East Germany beat Iraq with a record-breaking score of 4–0 on the way to their third title.

-Matches at 1980 Summer Olympics
+Matches at the 1980 Summer Olympics

 Euro 2012

 On 18 April 2007, Poland and Ukraine were chosen by UEFA to co-host the finals of Euro 2012, with the Olimpiyskiy Stadium set to host the final.
 The reconstruction of the stadium involved the demolition and rebuilding of the lower tier, a completely new west stand with a two-level press box, luxury boxes between the two tiers, the addition of a 13-storey high-rise building to the west (to house the Sheraton Kyiv Olimpiysky Hotel), and the addition of a new roof (of unique design) covering the entire seating area.
 The capacity of the stadium after the reconstruction is 70,050.
 Reconstruction began on 1 December 2008, when the winner of a tender was announced.
 It was scheduled to be finished in 2011.
 The stadium was officially opened by Ukrainian President Viktor Yanukovych on 8 October 2011.

-The three Group D matches involving Sweden, a quarter-final and the final were scheduled for here (with the other matches in Group D being played at the Donbass Arena).
+The three Group D matches involving Sweden, a quarter-final, and the final were scheduled for here (with the other matches in Group D being played at the Donbas Arena).
 In the first match, Ukraine beat Sweden by a scoreline of 2–1.
-The final, held on 1 July 2012, saw Spain thrash Italy by the record-breaking score of 4–0 on the way to their third title.
+The final, held on 1 July 2012, saw Spain defeat Italy by the record-breaking score of 4–0 on the way to their third title.

 Matches at Euro 2012

+2018 UEFA Champions League

+The 2018 UEFA Champions League final was played in the Olympic Stadium between Real Madrid and Liverpool on 26 May 2018.